Posted under » Raspberry Pi on 29 May 2026

-I broke my NVME because I bought a Pi5 without a casing.
-The NVME was exposed to the elements and to make a long story short, it broke and I can't revive it.
-The timing was bad because I did not do the usual backup which I normally did because it was a busy period.
+I broke my NVME because I bought a Pi5 without a full casing.
+The NVME was exposed to the elements and to make a long story short, it broke when something heavy fell on it and I can't revive it.
+The timing was bad because I did not do the usual backup which I normally do because it was a busy period.

 So I bought an Argon V3 case which I highly recommend.
 I bought v2 for my Pi4 before so I know it is a good solid product.
 There is an optional NVME slot at the bottom.